d-plaindoux/talks_n_blog/blog/eta-conversion-in-swift.md

      ^
 ```

 Here the compiler is not able to choose the add function because the signatures are equivalent.
-Only parameter name
+Only the parameter name
 differs but it's not - and unfortunately cannot - be used when specifying the mapped function.

 As a consequence the &eta;-reduction cannot be applied which invalidates the &eta;-conversion transformation rule!